OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 | ``CONTEXT``  | Any value. **Variable substitution will be made**                       |
 +--------------+-------------------------------------------------------------------------+

-.. note:: Visit the :ref:`Virtual Machine Template reference <template>` for a complete description of each attribute
+Visit the :ref:`Virtual Machine Template reference <template>` for a complete description of each attribute.

+.. warning:: This action might not be supported for ``RUNNING`` VMs depending on the hypervisor.
+Please check the limitation section of the specific virtualization driver.

-.. warning:: If the VM is running, the action may fail and the context will not be changed.
+.. note:: In running state only changes in CONTEXT take effect immediately, other values may need a VM restart.
+Also, the action may fail and the context will not be changed if the VM is running.
 You can try to manualy trigger the action again.

-.. note:: In running state only changes in CONTEXT take effect immediately, other values may need a VM restart

 .. _vm_guide2_clone_vm: